dgcfung/korilla-receipts/README.md

 Korilla is Korean barbecue tacos truck that makes thousands of hungry customers happy every year.

-Their CEO is thinking of updating their short order tracking system using React.
+The CEO is thinking of updating their short order tracking system to use React.

 Build a prototype of this short order receipts tracker.